Gascoyne Region Projects

 Bangemall

-Miramar has several granted and pending Exploration Licences which are prospective for Proterozoic Norilsk-style magmatic Ni-Cu-Co-PGE mineralisation associated with 1070Ma Kulkatharra Dolerite sills, which are the same age as the Giles Complex, host to the large Nebo and Babel Ni-Cu deposits in the West Musgraves.
+Miramar has several granted Exploration Licences which are prospective for Proterozoic Norilsk-style magmatic Ni-Cu-Co-PGE mineralisation associated with 1070Ma Kulkatharra Dolerite sills.
+The Kulkatharra Dolerite sills are the same age as the Giles Complex, host to the large Nebo and Babel Ni-Cu deposits in the West Musgraves.

 Since 2020, Miramar has built a strategic land position in the Bangemall region, focussing on areas containing key ingredients and/or regional-scale indicators for Norilsk-style Ni-Cu-Co-PGE mineralisation.